natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

 - **carbon_pool_transient_template_[Suffix].csv**: CSV (.csv, Comma Separated
   Value) format table, mapping each LULC type to impact and accumulation information.
-You must fill in all columns of this table except the 'lulc-class' and 'code' columns, which will be pre-populated by the model.
+You must fill in all columns of this table except the 'lulc-class' and 'lucode' columns, which will be pre-populated by the model.
   See *Step 2.
 The Main Model* for more information.
 Accumulation units are (Megatonnes of CO\ :sub:`2` e/ha-yr), half-life is in integer years, and disturbance is in integer percent.